lucaong/gwooks/README.md

       end
     end

-    # you can match with regular exceptions too.
+    # You can match with regular exceptions too.
 E.g. the next block gets
     # called when GitHub receives a push with at least one commit message
-    # matching the given Regexp.
+    # matching the given Regexp:
     commit_message /Bump new version v(\d+\.\d+\.\d+)/ do |matches|
       matches.each do |match|
         send_email("someone@email.com", "New version released: #{match[1]}")
       end
     end

   end

   private